Corporate Mindfulness Training

-Since 2014 we’ve worked with Tesco, Tata Steel, Aneurin Bevan Health Board, Breast Cancer Care, Cardiff University, United Welsh Housing Association and Velindre Cancer Centre, to introduce the benefits of mindfulness and mindful leadership to their staff.
+Since 2014 we’ve worked with Tesco, Tata Steel, Cardiff University, MotoNovo Finance, Jacobs, Costain, NHS, Bristol University, Breast Cancer Care, United Welsh and Velindre Cancer Centre, to introduce the benefits of mindfulness and mindful leadership to their staff.

 The reason is that in 2012 the annual cost of sickness absence was almost £29 billion for UK organisations, according to figures from PwC, yet this statistic only tells a fraction of the story.
 The cost of lower productivity stemming from employees who attend work even when ill (known as presenteeism) could be up to three times higher.